Style (sociolinguistics): Performative creation of new styles

 The performative creation of style is the result of a desire to project a certain social image or stance.
 Interlocutors who wish to present in a certain manner may consciously alter their linguistic style to affect how they appear to others.
 An example of this performative style is exemplified by non-linguistic situations.
 In one study, Eckert interviewed several female students at Palo Alto High School in California.
 "New-wave" teens who wished to be distinctive adapted a more rebellious fashion style, wearing mostly dark clothes and pegged jeans, whereas popular, "preppy" girls tended towards light pastel colors and straight designer jeans.
 However, a couple girls wished to portray themselves as unique without losing their popular conformist social identity.
 The table below compares resulting styles:

 As Eckert demonstrates, the "preppy" girls who wished to maintain a slightly distinctive style combined certain aspects of the "preppy" style with the "new-wave" style.
 They maintained their color choices and shied away from dark eye-makeup—but wore blue pegged jeans instead of the standard designer jeans of their group.
 This is because they perceive that the eye makeup indexes an "adult" or "slutty" characteristic, while the all-black color scheme is "scary".

 In the same way, interlocutors often choose to performatively create their own linguistic style to suit the self-image they desire.
 In a case study conducted by Podesva, he studies the style of a gay lawyer, who combines certain aspects of common professional and gay linguistic features to create his own style, indexing both a "professional lawyer" characteristic and a unique "gay" characteristic with his speech.

 Nonperformative emergence of new styles

 Styles are not necessarily consciously created; there are a number of processes that contribute to the construction of meaning for both individual speech variants and styles.
-Obviously, individual variants can be adopted by multiple styles.
+Individual variants can be adopted by multiple styles.
 When a variant is newly adopted by a style, it changes both the perception of the variant and the perception of the style.
 In the Eckertian view, a person's linguistic style identifies their position in an indexical field of social meanings.
 These social meanings are created by a continual analysis and interpretation of the linguistic variants that are observed based on who uses them.